-This week’s blog is a treat for you all - an overdue foray into the exciting world of anal sex.
-We decided to look to you, our wonderful readers, for some insight on backdoor lovin’.
+We decided to look to you, our wonderful readers, for some insight on anal sex!
 This is what you came up with:

 "Easier said than done"